visurg-ai/LEMON/README.md

 This is the official repository for the paper [LEMON: A Large Endoscopic MONocular Dataset and Foundation Model for Perception in Surgical Settings](https://arxiv.org/abs/2503.19740).

-This repository provides open access to the *LEMON* dataset, *Surg-FM* foundation model, and training code.
+This repository provides open access to the *LEMON* dataset, *LemonFM* foundation model, and training code.

-[*LEMON*](https://surg-3m.visurg.ai/) is a dataset of 4K surgical high-resolution videos (3M frames, when videos are sampled at 1fps) from 35 diverse surgical procedure types.
+[*LEMON*](https://surg-3m.visurg.ai/) is a dataset of 4K surgical high-resolution videos totaling 938 hours from 35 diverse surgical procedure types.
 Each video is annotated for multi-label classification, indicating the surgical procedures carried out in the video, and for binary classification, indicating if it is robotic or non-robotic.
 The dataset's annotations can be found in [labels.json](https://github.com/visurg-ai/LEMON/blob/main/labels.json).

-[*Surg-FM*](https://huggingface.co/visurg/LemonFM) is an image foundation model for surgery, it receives an image as input and produces a feature vector of 1536 features as output.
+[*LemonFM*](https://huggingface.co/visurg/LemonFM) is an image foundation model for surgery, it receives an image as input and produces a feature vector of 1536 features as output.

 <!--The website of our dataset is: [http://LEMON.org](https://LEMON.org)-->